United Nations International Research and Training Institute for the Advancement of Women: About

 INSTRAW worked to improve the economic and political lives of women around the world, improve their opportunities to communicate with one another, support sustainable and environmentally safe development and provide research and statistics on issues relating to gender.
-INSTRAW also held seminars and trainings in various languages in different countries.
+INSTRAW also held seminars and training in various languages in different countries.

 INSTRAW developed a worldwide online network, the Gender Awareness Information and Networking System (GAINS), to provide information and training on gender equality.
 Information and resources were available through GAINS via a searchable database.

 History

 INSTRAW was created following the First World Conference on Women in Mexico City in 1975.
 In Mexico City, participants decided that it was necessary to have research on issues relating to gender in order to make better policies regarding women throughout the world.
 It was also decided at the conference that INSTRAW would be based in a "developing country."
 It was created with a voluntary budget that relied on contributions, rather than being funded out of the United Nations budget.

 On May 12, 1976, Resolution 1998 (LX) allowed the United Nations Economic and Social Council (ECOSOC) to create INSTRAW.
 ECOSOC created a plan to develop INSTRAW in phases and mandated that INSTRAW should be in place by 1977.
-INSTRAW began working on research and training in January of 1980 and was accountable to the president of a board of directors, Delphine Tsanga.
+INSTRAW began working on research and training in January 1980 and was accountable to the president of a board of directors, Delphine Tsanga.
 The first director of INSTRAW was Dunja Pastizzi-Ferencic, who started in 1981 and continued until 1990.

 Several countries bid on hosting the headquarters for INSTRAW, and for a while, it was going to be located in Tehran.
-However, after the Islamic Republic was founded in Iran, the country withdrew the invitation in January of 1979.
+However, after the Islamic Republic was founded in Iran, the country withdrew the invitation in January 1979.
 Shortly after the withdrawal, it was suggested to locate headquarters in the Dominican Republic.
 The headquarters for INSTRAW had their grand opening in Santo Domingo in 1983.

 In the early 1980s, INSTRAW emphasized research and training as their most important priority.
 By 1985, INSTRAW developed as its main mandate that their research was about "ensuring that constant attention is paid to the integration of women at all levels of development activity."
 INSTRAW also identified ways to provide training to women at different levels of opportunity.